 Since 2018, New Mexico has been led by Governor Michelle Lujan Grisham and Lieutenant Governor Howie Morales, both of the Democratic Party.

-As of 2019, Los Alamos National Laboratory accounts for 24,000 direct and indirect jobs and over $3 billion in annual federal investment.
+As of 2019, the Los Alamos National Laboratory accounts for 24,000 direct and indirect jobs and over $3 billion in annual federal investment.

-Between 2015 and 2019, close to 1,900 people were killed in automotive crashes in New Mexico.
+Between 2015 and 2019, close to 1,900 people were killed in automotive crashes in the state.

 Data from 2019 found 207 bridges and more than 3,822 miles of highway in less than subpar condition in New Mexico.